mikrostew/advent-of-code/2019/day-11.md

 Build a new emergency hull painting robot and run the Intcode program on it.
 How many panels does it paint at least once?

 To begin, [get your puzzle input](https://adventofcode.com/2019/day/11/input).

+Your puzzle answer was `2054`.

+The first half of this puzzle is complete!
+It provides one gold star: *